 Get the chicken pieces out of the refrigerator 45-60 minutes before the start of cooking to get the chill off.
 Yes, it is food safe to do this.
 It gives you better results than cooking really cold chicken.

-Sprinkle with a little olive oil and season with sea salt and ground black pepper.
+Step 2: Sprinkle bine-in chicken breasts with a little olive oil and season with sea salt and ground black pepper.

-Bake chicken breasts until an instant-read thermometer reads 160 degrees in the thickest part of the breast meat without touching the bone.
-The internal temperature of the chicken breasts will rise to the perfect temperature of 165 degrees upon standing for a few minutes before serving.
+Step 5: Roast chicken breasts in the oven until an instant-read thermometer reads 160°F degrees in the thickest part of the breast meat without touching the bone, about 30 minutes.
+The internal temperature of the chicken breasts will rise to the perfect temperature of 165 degrees upon resting for a few minutes before serving.

 Use the juices like a sauce when it’s done, pouring over the top of the chicken.